matthiasbeyer/thin-edge.io/plugins/plugin_avg/README.md

 * `target`: Whom to send the average to
 * `report_on_zero_elements`: If there have not been any incoming measurements in the `timeframe`, whether to send out a zero, or not send anything
-* `int_to_float_avg`: whether to send out float values, even though the recorded values are all integer.
-  With this setting to `true`, `[1, 2]` will be send out as `1.5` rather than performing integer operations resulting in possibly inaccurate values

 Example configuration: